compomics/moFF/README.md

 ```
 conda install -c bioconda moff
 ```
 This automatically installs all dependencies.
 Note that bioconda only supports 64-bit macOS and Linux.

+**NOTE : The current support of mzML file is still under testing so the current version works only on Thermo raw file**

 [Top of page](#moff)